yanwing61/PantryManagementBudgetApp2/README.md

 - **Tag:** Represents tags that can be associated with pantry items, allowing categorization and filtering.

 - **Purchase:** Represents a purchase transaction, including details about the purchased items and costs.

+### Additional Features

+**Authentication:** Authentication and roles were added to the app to ensure that users have access to different permission levels depending on their assigned roles.

+**Styling:** Custom styling was implemented to the app.